fusioncharts/angular-fusioncharts/README.md

 ---
 ## Validation and Verification

-The FusionCharts Angular integration component has been verified and validated with different versions of Fusioncharts (3.19 / 3.18 / 3.17) with Angular versions 11/12/13
+The FusionCharts Angular integration component have been verified and validated with different versions of Fusioncharts (3.19 / 3.18 / 3.17) with Angular versions 11/12/13

 ## Table of Contents